Michael C. Moynihan

-Michael Christopher Moynihan (born August 24, 1974) is an American journalist, former National Correspondent for Vice News and co-host of The Fifth Column podcast.
-He was previously the cultural news editor for The Daily Beast/Newsweek, the managing editor of Vice magazine, and a senior editor of the libertarian magazine Reason.
+Michael Christopher Moynihan (born August 24, 1974) is an American journalist.
+A former national correspondent for Vice News, he co-hosts The Fifth Column podcast and hosts The Moynihan Report.
+He was previously the cultural news editor for The Daily Beast, the managing editor of Vice magazine, and a senior editor of the libertarian magazine Reason.
+He has been a contributor to the Wall Street Journal’s book review and produced content for The Free Press until resigning in 2025.

 Moynihan was also a resident fellow of the free-market think tank Timbro in Sweden, where he lived and wrote articles about politics in the country, contributing to Swedish-language publications, including Expressen, Aftonbladet, Sveriges Television, Neo and Göteborgs-Tidningen.
 According to Media Bistro, "Moynihan is perhaps best known for breaking the story on Jonah Lehrer's fabrications."

 Education

-Moynihan attended Concord-Carlisle High School in Concord, MA and graduated from the University of Massachusetts Amherst, with a Bachelor of Arts degree in history.
+Moynihan attended Concord-Carlisle High School in Concord, Massachusetts, and graduated from the University of Massachusetts Amherst with a Bachelor of Arts degree in history.

 Career

 Sweden

 Moynihan founded the Stockholm Spectator, an English-language website based in Stockholm, Sweden.
 According to Sveriges Radio, the site was originally intended to be a print publication modeled on The Village Voice.
 Writers were mainly English-speaking expatriates living in Sweden.
 "Despite the fact that so many Swedes speak and read in English there were almost no English-language newspapers in Sweden," said Moynihan to Sveriges Radio in 2004.
 It maintained a focus on criticism of the media, but also dealt with current topics in politics and music.
 Moynihan began serving on the editorial board of the Swedish magazine Neo in 2006 along with Peter Wolodarski and Theodore Paues.
 Swedish politician Carl Bildt sat on the board of the publication.